How prayer and meditation can influence our daily lives

 Prayer is such an enormous subject with so many adaptations that we need to take a breath and just focus on a few simple aspects.
 I figure the best approach would be to directly deal with the primary question: “Will prayer change your life?” with one minor adjustment – “Will prayer change most people’s lives?”
 As I see it, the answer to this question is a resounding “probably not!”
 Why say such a thing?
 That, my friend, is a really important question, so let’s go there…

-Prayer probably won’t change the lives of most people because they do not understand and are not truly willing to understand what the basic fundamentals of prayer are.
+Prayer and meditation probably won’t change the lives of most people because they do not understand and are not truly willing to understand what the basic fundamentals of prayer are.
 For starters, prayer is entering into the presence of the Almighty Creator of all things.
 He is unfathomably above us, He is incomprehensibly more powerful than we are and He is assuredly and eternally wiser than we will ever be.
 For any of us to go before such sovereign majesty and ask for stuff or specifically desired results without some basis for that relationship besides, “God, I believe in You and this is what I need or want,” is simply a recipe for disappointment.

 In the Bible, many of the 150 Psalms are prayers of one kind or another.
 This is really good news, for when we combine what we can learn about prayer through these Psalms with what Jesus taught us, we can actually step well beyond wishful prayers based in ignorant desire into the world of praying with purpose, passion and principle.